qoretechnologies/qorus-vscode/README.md

 It is a perfect tool for creating no-code solutions for the Qorus Integration Engine.
 The Qorus Developer Tools allow to create building blocks that can be reused later and setup an initial configuration for them.

+## Version 3.3.1 overview - What's new:

+- Fixed a bug that caused issues when adding optional options

 ## Version 3.3.0 overview - What's new:

 - Introducing new type of state: API Call - It is a perfect tool for creating no-code solutions for the Qorus Integration Engine.
 The Qorus Developer Tools allow to create building blocks that can be reused later and setup an initial configuration for them (required Qorus 5.1.29+)